 Public financial support

 The Bryan County Development Authority has yet to release any environmental or financial evaluation of the project, though confirmed it’s working on The Current GA’s request for those documents.
-However, the public agency appears ready to approve the bond package.
+The public agency appeared ready to approve the bond package, but in a written statement issued after this story was published, DABC’s board chair said that his agency is aware of public concern over the project and that Westwin itself wrote the draft board resolution for DABC’s February meeting; and has since requested it be removed from the agenda.

 That agreement, which is dated Jan.
 6, was created before public discussion, or the planned town hall.
 The draft documents do not specify what benefits the county would receive from the plant — such as the number of jobs — or whether the county has offered any other benefits to Westwin for choosing to relocate to Bryan County.